Let’s talk about the life of a creative for a minute.

 My business systems:

 From the time of lead generation to the completion of a project, I’ve automated as many steps as possible.
-As soon as a client signs a proposal and pays their deposit, they receive a branding questionnaire, mood board instructions and invite, and calendar invites to review submitted content.
+As soon as a client signs a proposal using proposal software and pays their deposit, they receive a branding questionnaire, mood board instructions and invite, and calendar invites to review submitted content.
 These immediate reminders help keep the project on course and on schedule.

 Remember how I mentioned above that I hate diving into my email?
 I have created canned responses, pricing guides, media kits, and proposal templates to streamline any necessary process.
 With these systems in place, I can respond to all emails within 10-20 minutes (including proposal drafting).
 However, because I live on the West Coast, there are times when I don’t want to send an email at the time of drafting.
-Meet Boomerang—an extension added to Gmail accounts, it lets schedule the time your draft is sent, directly from Gmail.
+Meet Boomerang—an extension added to Gmail accounts, it lets you schedule the time your draft is sent, directly from Gmail.

 Did you know every time you switch a task, you lose focus and precious minutes in your day?
 While you might think multitasking is your top skill, you’re actually sacrificing hours of productivity.
 Because of these findings, I decided to make batch working my friend.
 I dedicate one day of the week to any particular task.
 Mondays are admin days.
 Mornings are for discovery and clarity calls with clients.
 Afternoons are for meeting deadlines and photo shoots.
 Fridays are dedicated to writing for the blog and content creation.
 By choosing to focus on tasks on given days of the week, I give myself clear direction and momentum.
 Plus, when I shut the laptop at the end of the day, I specifically know what I’ve accomplished and what tasks need to roll over (whether it’s to the next day or the next week).